amv/node-miniboss/README.md

 The benefits?
 The code to fetch the individual data bits becomes trivial to write.
 You will easily gain good understanding of the performance of each request type, which helps pinpointing areas to optimize.
 Cache implementations become easier as data is already split to smaller logical chunks..
 And the parallelization probably nets your end users faster responses than traditional sequential approaches.

-### NO: file uploads & big payloads
+### NO: Huge payloads

-Miniboss holds all routing data in memory for the duration of the request so it is not a good idea to pass big amounts of data through Miniboss.
-Please use a backing system like S3 or a database to hold the data and just pass pointers to the data through Miniboss.
+For most usecases it is very important for the Miniboss cluster to stay performant in order to deliver microservice responses in milliseconds.
+Sending huge blogs of information (like video files) through Miniboss requires a lot of resources from the server during the routing phase, and this might negatively impact the delivery of your other services.
+For this reason the maximum packet size is set by default to 2 megabytes.

+While the job response can be delivered using many consecutive smaller packets to implement "streaming" workers, and there are unfinished plans to allow also providing the job data in small consecutive packets, it is still many times a lot easier to use external systems to transmit bigger payloads.
+For example you can store the data services like S3 or your main database, and just pass pointers to this data through Miniboss.

-### NO: direct client access
+### NO: Direct client access

-Miniboss does not have any security layers built in.
-If you can access the router, you can access all of the functions published in it.
-There are also no rate limiting features, so all of your clients and workers should behave nicely.
+Miniboss does not have any rate limiting or ddos prevention features, so it is not advisable to allow untrusted clients unlimited access to the Miniboss server.

+Miniboss does implement some isolation of responsibilities by providing separate ports that can be used solely for providing work, or solely for consuming work.
+Miniboss also implements a one-time-password scheme for situations where it is important to restrict user access to the server in environments where owner of the environment changes from privileged to non-privileged (like when running customer submitted code within a worker).

 ## How does Miniboss differ from Gearman